WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Overview" />
 ## Overview ##

-In this lab, you will learn the basics of Windows Azure Storage, how to create and configure storage accounts and how you can programmatically can access the different types of storage service. **Blobs**, **Tables**, and **Queues** are all available as part of the **Windows Azure Storage** account, and provide durable storage on the Windows Azure platform.
-All are accessible from both inside and outside the Windows Azure platform by using classes in the [Windows Azure Storage Client SDK](http://msdn.microsoft.com/en-us/library/microsoft.windowsazure.storageclient.aspx), or via URI using [REST APIs]  (http://msdn.microsoft.com/en-us/library/dd179355.aspx).
-Windows Azure Table Storage also supports LINQ access.
+In this lab, you will learn the basics of **Windows Azure Storage**, how to create and configure storage accounts and how you can programmatically can access the different types of storage service. **Blobs**, **Tables**, and **Queues** are all available as part of the **Windows Azure Storage** account, and provide durable storage on the Windows Azure platform.
+These services are accessible from both inside and outside the Windows Azure platform by using the [Windows Azure Storage Client SDK](http://msdn.microsoft.com/en-us/library/microsoft.windowsazure.storageclient.aspx), or via URI using [REST APIs]  (http://msdn.microsoft.com/en-us/library/dd179355.aspx).

-The **Windows Azure Storage** offers the following services:
+You will learn how the following services work:

 ![storage-diagram](Images/storage-diagram.png?raw=true)

 **Table Storage**

-Table storage is a collection of row like entities, each of which can contain up to 255 properties; however unlike tables in a database, there is no schema that enforces a certain set of values on all the rows within a table.
-And while a table stores structured data, it does not provide any way to represent relationships between data.
+Table storage is a collection of row like entities, each of which can contain up to 255 properties.
+There is no schema that enforces a certain set of values on all the rows within a table, unlike tables in a database.
+It does not provide any way to represent relationships between data.
 Windows Azure Storage tables are more like rows within a spreadsheet application such as Excel than rows within a database such as SQL Database, in that each row can contain a different number of columns, and of different data types, than the other rows in the same table.

 **Blog Storage**

-Blobs provide a way to store large amounts of unstructured, binary data, such as video, audio, images, etc.  In fact, one of the features of blobs is streaming content such as video or audio.
+Blobs provide a way to store large amounts of unstructured, binary data, such as video, audio, images, etc.  One of the features of blobs is streaming content such as video or audio.

 **Queue Storage**

-Queues provide storage for passing messages between applications, similar to Microsoft Message Queuing (MSMQ.)
-Messages stored to the queue are limited to a maximum of 8KB in size, and are generally stored and retrieved on a first in, first out (FIFO,) basis; however FIFO is not guaranteed.
+Queues provide storage for passing messages between applications.
+Messages stored to the queue are limited to a maximum of 8KB in size, and are generally stored and retrieved on a first in, first out (FIFO) basis (however FIFO is not guaranteed).
 Processing messages from a queue is a two stage process, which involves getting the message, and then deleting the message after it has been processed.
 This pattern allows you to implement guaranteed message delivery by leaving the message in the queue until it has been fully processed.

 <a name="Objectives" />